kees-z/DuplicatiDocs/docs/06-advanced-options.md

 `--auto-cleanup = false`
 If a backup is interrupted there will likely be partial files present on the backend.
 Using this flag, Duplicati will automatically remove such files when encountered.

+### auto-compact-interval
+`--auto-compact-interval = 0m`
+The minimum amount of time that must elapse after the last compaction before another will be automatically triggered at the end of a backup job.
+Automatic compaction can be a long-running process and may not be desirable to run after every single backup.

 ### auto-update
 `--auto-update = false`
 Set this option if you prefer to have the commandline version automatically update